willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

 comments: true
 ---

-We learn how to apply Thévenin's theorem and Norton's theorem.

-The [previous article]({{ site.baseurl }}{% link _articles/thevenin-proof.md %}) presented a proof of Thévenin's theorem and Norton's theorem.
+We proved Thévenin's and Norton's theorems in the [previous article]({{ site.baseurl }}{% link _articles/thevenin-proof.md %}).
+This article covers the practical steps to create a Thévenin or Norton equivalent for a linear circuit.

 **Thévenin's theorem**
 Any network of resistors and sources, when viewed from a port, can be simplified down to one voltage source in series with one resistor.

 **Norton's theorem**
 Any network of resistors and sources, when viewed from a port, can be simplified down to one current source in parallel with one resistor.

+The proof and the practical design method are separate ideas.
+You often find them mixed together in many texts.

 Written by Willy McAllister.